Compose in color

 27/07/2022

-For the first thumbnail, it's simplest: the further back it is, the lighter blue it is.
-The further forward, the darker violet it gets.
-Make sure there is enough contrast so that even in a small size, you can distinguish the different layers.
-Make the light areas lighter and the dark areas darker.
+For the first thumbnail, it's the simplest: the further away something is, the lighter blue it should be.
+The closer it is, the darker purple it should be.
+Make sure there's enough contrast so that even in miniature, you can still distinguish the different planes.
+We make the light areas lighter and the dark areas darker.

-The second thumbnail, same principle, but we have the opportunity to create a very beautiful sunrise/sunset.
-We can add some red at the horizon.
-If the atmospheric perspective is clear in terms of brightness, having warm color touches in the background doesn't pose a problem.
+The second one follows the same principle, but we have the opportunity to create a very nice sunrise/sunset effect.
+We can add a bit of red to the horizon.
+If the atmospheric perspective is clear in terms of brightness, it's not a problem to have some warm colors in the background.

-The third is like the second but with a more intense red hue.
-It's best to continue making the background darker than the sky, and the foreground even darker.
-Unless there's a light source in the foreground.
+The third one is similar to the second, but with a more intense red tint.
+It's best to continue making the second plane darker than the sky, and the first plane even darker, unless there is a light source in the foreground.

-The fourth proposal is very similar to the second, just with a more orange foreground and a darker sky, but overall the same corrections apply.
+The fourth proposal is very similar to the second, just with the foreground more orange and the sky darker, but overall, the same correction applies.

-The fifth is interesting because you made the background the darkest, and the foreground the lightest.
-It's unusual, but all rules can be broken in art, as long as you know what you're doing, so let's see what we can create.
-First, make the sky more uniform and darker.
-If we're completely reversing the typical atmospheric perspective, the middle ground needs to be lighter than the sky and the foreground much lighter.
-Again, the image needs to be readable even when tiny.
-But if there is enough contrast between each layer, it works.
-Note that the foreground has more light, but it also has intense and contrasted shadows.
+The fifth one is interesting because you've made the background the darkest and the foreground the lightest.
+This is unusual, but all the rules can be broken in art, as long as we know what we're doing, so let's see what we can create.
+First, we make the sky more uniform and darker.
+The second plane should be lighter than the sky if we want to completely reverse the usual atmospheric perspective, and the foreground should be even lighter.
+Again, the image needs to be readable even when very small, but if there is enough contrast between each plane, it will work.
+Note that the foreground has more light, but it also has intense and contrasting shadows.

-Finally, in the sixth and last version, you decided to make the sky very detailed, contrasted, and chaotic.
-Perhaps we can make it the main subject.
-At this point, we will make the middle and foreground quite uniform, so they do not distract too much from the main subject.
-But apart from that, we apply the same rules: the foreground is darkest, followed by the middle ground, and the sky is the lightest.
-We might use intense light from lightning to justify a bright outline in the foreground to help it stand out.
+Finally, in the sixth and last version, you've decided to make the sky very detailed, contrasting, and chaotic.
+Perhaps we can make this the main subject.
+In that case, we will make the second and first planes quite uniform so that they don't distract too much from the main subject.
+But apart from that, we apply the same rules: the first plane is the darkest, followed by the second plane, and the sky is the lightest.
+We can use the intense light of lightning to justify a bright line in the foreground if we want to help it stand out.

-Great job, and I hope you're enjoying your trip!
+Good work, and I hope you enjoy your trip!

 En principe, tu peux évoiter que le support de cours ne grise tes couleurs, par exemple en peignant sur un calque en mode incrustation (oou overlay, pour la version anglaise).